*Top 10 Rock/Pop

 David Bowie – Ziggy Stardust

-• A seriously good copy with Double Plus (A++) grades throughout – Ziggy Stardust in analog is simply a phenomenally good sounding recording
+• Here is a copy that is doing just about everything right, with seriously good Double Plus (A++) grades or BETTER from top to bottom – Ziggy Stardust in analog is simply a phenomenally good sounding recording

-• The stage is huge and the amount of Tubey Magic has to be heard to be believed – this is the pinnacle of sound for Glam Rock
+• The amount of Tubey Magic has to be heard to be believed – this is the pinnacle of sound for Glam Rock

 • Until you hear one of these killer British pressings you simply cannot know what you are missing